bersennaidoo/socialmedia/README.md

-A golang, gin and mongodb backend with a react frontend.
+A golang, gin and mongodb backend with a react frontend app WIP.